 The Pinacoteca, inaugurated in 1932, houses a collection of 460 paintings, arranged chronologically and exhibited in 18 rooms.

-The collection includes masterpieces by many the most important artists of Italian Renaissance, such as Giotto, Fra Angelico, Perugino, Melozzo da Forlì, Raphael, Leonardo da Vinci, Titian, and Caravaggio.
+The collection includes masterpieces by many of the most important artists of the Italian Renaissance, such as Giotto, Fra Angelico, Perugino, Melozzo da Forlì, Raphael, Leonardo da Vinci, Titian, and Caravaggio.

-The Collection of Contemporary Art features works, mostly paintings of religious subject, by artists such as Vincent Van Gogh, Henri Matisse, Marc Chagall, Alberto Burri, Salvador Dalì, and Francis Bacon.
+The Collection of Contemporary Art features works, mostly religious subject paintings, by artists such as Vincent Van Gogh, Henri Matisse, Marc Chagall, Alberto Burri, Salvador Dalì, and Francis Bacon.

-The Egyptian museum features art pieces from the Ancient Egypt, mostly brought to Rome during the Roman Empire.
+The Egyptian museum features art pieces from Ancient Egypt mostly brought to Rome during the Roman Empire.
 The museum encompasses 9 rooms arranged around the so-called hemicycle which leads to the Terrace of the Niche and the Courtyard of the Pinecone.